msikma/mdrscr/readme.md

 Most of the time, you probably want to pass only `keyword` and `categoryCode` and leave everything else at their defaults.

+For auction searches, you can only pass two arguments: `q` (for search query) and `category`.
+The latter must be a string, such as 'anime_cels' — you can import the selected strings from `auctionCategories`.
+The auction search is far more limited due to the fact that the site doesn't let us do much.

 ## Categories and shops

 All of Mandarake's category codes and shop codes are exposed in the `mainCategories` and `shops` exports: